samuelhbne/vpn-launchpad/server-sslibev/README.md

 ### NOTE2

-- Please replace "amd64" with the arch match the current server accordingly.
-For example: "arm64" for AWS ARM64 platform like A1 and t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
+- Please replace "amd64" with the arch match the current box accordingly.
+For example: "arm64" for AWS ARM64 platform like A1, t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
-- Please ensure your server port TCP 28388 is reachable.
-- Please replace 28388 with the TCP port number you want to listen.
+- Please replace 28388 with the TCP port number you want to listen for sslibev service.
-- Please replace "my-secret" with the password you want to set.
+- Please replace "my-secret" with the password you want to set for client auth.
 - Please replace "aes-256-gcm" with the encrypt method you want to set.
+- You can optionally assign a HOOK-URL to update the DDNS domain-name pointing to the current server public IP address.

 ## How to verify if server-sslibev is running properly